Camilla Läckberg: Television and film

 Läckberg's first four novels (Isprinsessan, Predikanten, Stenhuggaren, and Olycksfågeln) were adapted as telemovies between 2007 and 2010, with Elisabet Carlsson and Niklas Hjulström starring as Erica and Patrik.

 Filming of the TV series Fjällbackamorden began in August 2011 based on the characters from Läckberg's novels and credited to her authorship, but the stories were new, with actors Claudia Galli and Richard Ulfsäter playing Erica and Patrik.
 Produced by Tre Vänner Produktion AB, DVDs were released as feature films in 2013 as Fjällbackamorden: Havet ger, havet tar (The Fjällbacka Murders: The Sea Gives, the Sea Takes", dir.
 Rickard Petrelius); Fjällbackamorden: Ljusets drottning ("The Fjällbacka murders: Queen of Light", dir.
 Rickard Petrelius); and Fjällbackamorden: Strandridaren ("The Fjällbacka murders: The beach rider", dir.
 Marcus Olsson).
 All three were broadcast on SVT1 in 2014 and later on other TV channels.

 In 2013, a Swedish film directed by Per Hanefjord titled Tyskungen and based on Lackberg's 2007 novel of the same name (translated into English as The Hidden Child) was released, with Galli and Ulfsäter reprising their roles as Erica and Patrik.

 On 25 December 2024, the animated feature film Super-Charlie, a Swedish-Danish co-production produced by Nordisk Film Production Sverige AB, written and directed by Jon Holmberg, was released in Swedish cinemas (and titled Super Charlie for international release).
 Based on Läckberg's novel of the same name, the film was executive produced by the author.
 Its alternative title is Super Charlie Begins.

 Läckberg is also screenwriter.
 She created the series Lyckoviken (Lucky Bay) for Swedish television in 2020, and wrote the screenplay for the 2021 film Glaciär (Glacier) as well as serving as executive producer.

 She wrote the original story and screenplay for the Netflix series The Glass Dome (Glaskupan), released on 15 April 2025.

+A six-episode French series entitled Camilla Läckberg’s Erica will be released in 2026.

+Adapting The Ice Princess, The Preacher and The Stonecutter, the series stars Julie de Bona as Erica Faure and Grégory Fitoussi as Patrick Saab.